hestiacp/hestiacp/docs/docs/server-administration/rest-api.md

 To create an access key, follow [the guide in our documentation](../user-guide/account#api-access-keys).

 :::tip
-Or create it with the following commad.
-To create a acccess that requires administrator permissions create the api key via the initial admin user!
+Or create it with the following command.
+To create a access that requires administrator permissions create the api key via the initial admin user!
 :::

 ```bash